richardhopton/smartbed-mqtt/README.md

 - Buttons to trigger the user presets
 - Buttons to program the user presets
 - Buttons to reset the user presets
+- Covers to control motors for raising, lowering, and stopping the back/legs/lift/tilt

 ## Notes